wtraylor/modular_megafauna_model/docs/design.md

 There are three levels of data aggregation:

-1) Each day in \ref Simulator::simulate_day(), a new datapoint (\ref FaunaOut::CombinedData) is created for each simulation unit.
+1) Each day in \ref Simulator::simulate_day(), a new datapoint (\ref Fauna::Output::CombinedData) is created for each simulation unit.
-For this, the habitat data is taken as is, but the herbivore data is aggregated per HFT (see \ref FaunaOut::HerbivoreData::create_datapoint()).
+For this, the habitat data is taken as is, but the herbivore data is aggregated per HFT (see \ref Fauna::Output::HerbivoreData::create_datapoint()).
 This level of aggregation is **spatial within one habitat**.
 Here, any variables *per habitat* or *per area* are summed, for instance herbivore densities.
 Variables *per individual* are averaged, using individual density as weight.